EdwinVW/dapr-workshop/Assignment03/step-by-step-python.md

       return subscription
    ```

-4. Remove the file `src/dapr/components/subscription.yaml`.
+4. Remove the file `dapr/components/subscription.yaml`.
 This file is not needed anymore because you implemented
    the `/dapr/subscribe` endpoint that we just added to the application.

-5. Go back to the terminal window in VS Code and make sure the current folder is `python/FineCollectionService`.
+5. Go back to the terminal window in VS Code and make sure the current folder is `FineCollectionService`.

 6. Start the updated FineCollectionService: